freebo/aure-metadata/README.md

 Build using script in build_cli.sh

-TODO: Automate Scaling, at this stage its neccessary to turn on scaling using ARM,PS or the Portal as setting up scaling doesn't seem to be available in the CLI
+TODO: Automate Scaling, at this stage its neccessary to turn on scaling using ARM,PS or the Portal as setting up scaling doesn't seem to be available in the CLI.